 For all Manchester GP practices, the average spend per person was £123 and varied between neighbourhoods from £84 to £193.
-Spend is highest on CNS and Endocrine at around £14.5m each, followed by Respiratory, with a spend of £10.6m.
+Spend is highest on CNS and Endocrine at around £14.5m each, followed by Respiratory, with spend of £10.6m.

-In the neighbourhood, spend per person is 43% higher than the Manchester average .
+Spend per person in the neighbourhood is 27% lower than the Manchester average.